Privacy & Security - Identity Theft

 What to Do If You Are a Victim of Identity Theft

 The Federal Trade Commission (FTC), the nation’s consumer protection agency, has prepared a guide to help you reduce the risk of identity theft happening to you and to repair the damage that identity theft can cause.
-Review the FTC “Taking Charge” guide by clicking on the link below.
+Review the FTC “Identity Theft – A Recovery Plan” guide by clicking on the link below.
 (Adobe Acrobat Reader is required to view this document.)

 If you believe that you are a victim of Identity Theft, take action immediately and…